alexmyczko/autoexec.bat/Documents/debian-packaging.md

 # Debian Packaging
 pretty much the same with Ubuntu

-22/02/2003, Gürkan Sengün <gurkan@linuks.mine.nu>
-Updated 18/08/2016  Gürkan Myczko <gurkan@phys.ethz.ch>
+2003-2020 Gürkan Myczko <gurkan@phys.ethz.ch>

 ## Introduction

-We will package mguesser for Debian.
+We will package `mguesser` for Debian.
 Knowledge about Makefiles, configure and shell scripting or C programming can be very helpful.
 Man and the manpages are also very useful.
-Also have a look at help2man or pod2man.
+Also have a look at `help2man` or `pod2man`.
 I want to guide you packaging mguesser from the beginning to the end.

 ## What you will need